Mordech/mordech-projects/apps/inbox-zero-cats-for-gmail/README.md

 # Inbox Zero Cats for Gmail web extension

-This is a web extension for Gmail that displays a cat image instead of the inbox count.
+Inbox Zero Cats is a web extension for Gmail that displays a cat image instead of the inbox count.
 The cat image is from [Unsplash](https://unsplash.com/).

 You can also add custom images and titles to the extension